 Now: Two cats

-Was I happy?: There were elements of happy.
+Was I happy?: There were elements of happiness.
 I had my 33 1/3 party in July because.
 I still have a copy of the invitation somewhere in the attic.
 Work at FantaCo was interesting because I was working on a comic book.

 Now: Well, you WOULD ask AFTER the election